MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/events/onpreprocessstatuschange.md

 - The state change will not be processed.
 The process instance will remain on the original stage in the original state.
 - The save of the main form will not be processed.
 If the main form was in a dirty state, it would remain in a dirty state.
-- Any web resources that registered onProcessStatusChange will not be invoked..
+- Any web resources that registered onProcessStatusChange will not be invoked.

 This client API is only supported on the unified client.
 The legacy web client does not support this client API.